How Hackers Track and Exploit Your Digital Trace

 Cybercriminals often track down digital traces of social users, steal their sensitive information, or gain access to their accounts.
 And for those wondering “What are the ways hackers use to track my digital footprint” on social media, the most common include:

-Phishing is a type of cybercrime that usually begins as an email, text or phone call.
+Phishing is a type of cybercrime attack that usually begins as an email, text or phone call.
 Through phishing, criminals disguise themselves as legitimate and trick people into sharing sensitive private information.

 Bots And Botnets